David O'Byrne: Independent tenure (2023–present)

-O’Byrne’s position in the Parliamentary Labor Caucus became untenable after calls for his resignation from Rebecca White, who had resumed the Labor leadership after O'Byrne's departure from the role.
+O’Byrne's position in the Parliamentary Labor Caucus became untenable after calls for his resignation from Rebecca White, who had resumed the Labor leadership after O'Byrne's departure from the role.
 Accordingly, O’Byrne resigned from the Parliamentary Labor Caucus on 23 August and moved to the crossbench.
 However, in 2023, O'Byrne announced he would seek Labor preselection for Franklin at the next election, despite White letting it be known that he would be not welcome in caucus as long as she led the party.
 The Tasmanian preselection process was being managed by Labor's federal executive following federal intervention in 2022.
 On 1 December 2023, O'Byrne announced that he had been refused pre-selection by the ALP National Executive, describing it as "devastating news for me."

 In August 2023, while in the parliament as an Independent on the cross-bench, O'Byrne introduced a private member's bill to amend the Residential Tenancy Act to provide minimum rental standards for social housing tenants in Tasmania.
-The bill successfully passed through the Legislative Council in October 2023 and represents one of only a handful private members bills originating in the House of Assembly to pass through the Tasmanian Parliament.
+The bill passed through the Legislative Council in October 2023 and represents one of only a handful private members bills originating in the House of Assembly to pass through the Tasmanian Parliament.

 O'Byrne was reelected as an Independent Member in his own right at the 2024 Tasmanian State Election.

 Citing a need for the parliament to be stable in the minority government situation that emerged after the 2024 state election, O'Byrne agreed to provide supply and confidence to premier Jeremy Rockliff by committing to passing the government's budget bills and agreed not to support frivolous no confidence motions.
 O'Byrne said the understanding that had been reached between himself and premier Jeremy Rockliff would not change or compromise his position on any policy matter, telling the media he would "...still freely vote on all matters based on my values, and in line with the commitments I made to the people of Franklin."

 O'Byrne was successfully reelected at the snap 2025 Tasmanian state election, again contesting as an independent member.
 He offered confidence-and-supply to Jeremy Rockliff for a second parliamentary term on 17 August 2025.
 He stated that he had tried his hardest to support Labor, but he did not believe that Labor could form a stable and workable government from 10 seats, requiring himself, the Greens, and at least 2 other independents to form a thin majority.
 It was reported that Rockliff had offered him a position within the executive government cabinet, but O'Byrne turned it down as it would likely be viewed as transactional.